DefinetlyNotAI/Code_DUMP/README.md

 - No credentials exposed to client
 - Rate limiting on all endpoints
 - Comprehensive security headers
-- HTML sanitization with DOMPurify
+- HTML sanitization with sanitize-html
 - CSRF protection for state changes

 ## Quick Start